Where to Go in Traverse City: A Look Inside Taproot Cider House

 Whatever the circumstances of the closing, the cider faithful were soon relieved to learn of Manager Jen Gregory’s plans to open up her own cider house just a block west of the old Northern Naturals location.
 After a few months of whirlwind work to get the new location up to Jen’s high standards, Taproot Cider House opened at the end of January to much fanfare.
 I attended the soft opening, and was absolutely thrilled with what I found – an updated, yet still rustic decor, and an eclectic menu that retained the favorites from Northern Naturals, while adding new items like a chicken pesto pizza that is absolutely to die for.
 Many of the same staff from Northern Naturals came down to work at Taproot, and it was like catching up with old friends with them at the soft opening.

 As you plan your downtown Traverse City brewery tour, you’d be wise to include Taproot as one of your stops.
 Taproot keeps cider as its main attraction, as any establishment with cider in its name should do.
-But Taproot also has liquor and beer, meaning no matter who you’re with, they’re bound to find a beverage to adequately wet their whistle.
+But Taproot also has liquor and beer.
+This means no matter who you’re with, they’re bound to find a beverage to adequately wet their whistle.
 A personal favorite of mine is the traditional house cider, which is as delicious as it is dry.
 There will be no sugar-induced cider headaches from Northern Natural cider, which is exactly how we like it.

 Be sure to check out Taproot Cider House’s Facebook page for daily specials and other announcements.
 To book your tour of top-notch Traverse City hot spots like Taproot, The Workshop and Rare Bird, go here to book the best tour in town!